If you are using extra large zucchini, scoop out and discard the seeds first. And if the skin is thick or tough, peel it and discard the peels.

 - 2 teaspoons lemon juice

-2 Add the bread, broth, and water, and bring to a simmer.
-Reduce heat and simmer gently for 20 minutes.
+3 Add the bread and liquids: Add the bread, broth, and water, and bring to a simmer.
+Reduce the heat to low and simmer gently for 20 minutes.
+(Note: If you're using uncooked potatoes instead, you may need to simmer a little longer, depending on what kind of potatoes you use.)

-3 Remove from heat.
+4 Purée the soup: Remove the soup from the heat.
 Add the mint and cilantro (if using).
 Purée in a blender or food processor until smooth, working in batches if necessary.
-Or use an immersion blender.
+(You can also use an immersion blender.)

-4 Return the soup to the pot.
-Add the lemon juice, and salt, and pepper to taste.
+5 Add lemon juice, salt, pepper: Return the soup to the pot.
+Add the lemon juice, along with salt and pepper to taste.